Rotisserie chicken

 Diet Ratings

-Poultry is acceptable in moderation.
-Minimally processed, retains nutrients.
-Convenient protein source.
-Skin can be removed to reduce saturated fat if desired.
+Poultry is encouraged in Mediterranean diet.
+Rotisserie preparation is simple and minimally processed.
+Excellent protein source.
+Skin can be removed to reduce saturated fat.

 Controversy Index